blackeye68/blackeye68.github.io/_posts/2019-02-24-asp-dot-net-core-co-ban-part-09.md

 - Recommendations

 ## What is Dependency Injection?
-- Dependency injection (DI) is a technique for achieving
+- Dependency injection (DI) is a technique for achieving loose coupling between objects and their collaborators, or dependencies.
+- This follows the ``Dependency Inversion Principle``, which states that "high level modules should not depend on low level modules; both should depend on abstractions."
+- Extracting dependencies into interfaces and providing implementations of these interfaces as parameters is also an example of the ```Strategy design pattern```.

+##